Kodakoba/CS219proj1/README.md

 go to town its GNU3 licensed it's just addition for now
 > [!WARNING]
 > Written at 3am transpiled by luaJIT from typescript
+> Now Supports ASM decode!

 > [!NOTE]
 > Compatible now with TempleOS
+> Compatible with ANDROID-RISCV-BETA-0003

 # planned features
-subtraction with underflow detection sanity for the programmer module-itation
+subtraction with underflow detection - added sanity for the programmer module-itation - added fix a bug related to using XOR on an invalid key maybe check N and Z flags eventually

 ```
 $$$$$$$\                            $$\      $$\                                  $$$$$$\             $$$$$$\   $$$$$$\                     $$\